 The Moraine Lake area is approximately 45 minutes from Banff and 2 hours from Calgary.
 You reach Moraine Lake by taking the TransCanada Highway 1 to Lake Louise.
 Take Lake Louise Drive until you can make a left onto Moraine Lake Road then drive another 13 km to the Moraine Lake parking.

-Be aware that the Moraine Lake parking lot is very limited and it often fills up before sunrise.
+Be aware that the Moraine Lake parking lot is small and getting Moraine Lake parking is challenging as it often fills up before sunrise.
 If you aren’t interested in getting up that early, we share several other options on how to get to Moraine Lake.

 The easiest way to guarantee you get to Moraine Lake is to book a Parks Canada shuttle to Moraine Lake for the day you want to visit.

 Parks Canada has closed the Moraine Lake Road to private vehicles in 2023.
 Plan ahead to make sure you don’t miss seeing Moraine Lake during your visit to Banff National Park.

 Guests of the Moraine Lake Lodge are also guaranteed a parking spot.

 In addition, the Moraine Lake Road is only open between mid-May and mid-October.
 The exact dates can vary but typically it’s around Victoria Day in May and after Canadian Thanksgiving in October.

 It’s impossible to hike the Sentinel Pass trail without first hiking the Larch Valley trail, so we’ll give the combined statistics here.